Yagisan/The-Bustling-Valley/README.md

 ## Contact and Technical Support

 Please check the [Issues](https://github.com/Yagisan/The-Bustling-Valley/issues) (open **and** closed ones) on GitHub first if you have any problems.
 The same goes for _Enhancements_ or _Feature/Mod Requests_.
 If you believe you have found a bug, please file bug report [here](https://github.com/Yagisan/The-Bustling-Valley/issues) with as much information as possible to replicate the issue.
+There is a [Support Discord](https://discord.gg/rB5RFgHhUD) for issues with the mod list.
 Requests for support on any other platform will be ignored.

 **ALL BUG REPORTS REQUIRE A FULL SMAPI LOG**